microsoft/Windows-Machine-Learning/README.md

-# Windows ML samples
+# Windows ML

-This repo contains sample apps that demonstrate how to use Windows ML to build machine learning applications for Windows 10.
+Welcome to the Windows ML repo!
+In this repo, you will find sample apps that demonstrate how to use Windows ML to build machine learning applications for Windows 10.

-For tutorials, how-tos, and additional information, see the [Windows ML documentation](https://review.docs.microsoft.com/en-us/windows/ai/?branch=master):
+For additional information on Windows ML, including release notes, step-by-step tutorials and how-to guides, please visit see the [Windows ML documentation](https://review.docs.microsoft.com/en-us/windows/ai/?branch=master)

 ## Pre-release APIs